India’s Top Investment Destinations

 - Fintech – the state is developing Visakhapatnam as a fintech hub;

-- Resources and energy – mining, mineral processing, strong potential in renewable energy technology, particularly, solar and wind;
+- Resources and energy – mining, mineral processing, strong potential in renewable energy technology, particularly, solar and wind; and

 - Infrastructure and urban development – power transmission investment, architectural services, road safety, and transport technology solutions.